MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_dimensionline.md

 ---

 # Create dimensionLines
-Create a dimensionLine in Dynamics 365 for Financials.
+Create a dimension line object in Dynamics 365 for Financials.

 ## HTTP request